Evolution of a synchronous planet-moon pair due to solar tides. Demise of the synchronous moon that initiated Mars' triaxiality. A possible link to tidalites in Vastitas Borealis and Gale Crater: Did Nerio reach the marginal point? Did it reach the Roche limit?

 Nerio's destruction during the LHB did not necessarily take place right at the marginal point, but could as well have happened slightly later.
 This would give Nerio some time to crawl a bit up the tangent track in Figure \ref{Figure_2}, and to accelerate Mars' rotation slightly above its present value.

-Now, could Nerio have somehow survived the LHB and migrated all the way inward to the Roche limit, disintegrating only there?
+Now, we would like to know whether it is possible that Nerio somehow survived the LHB and migrated all the way inward to the Roche limit, disintegrating only there?
 Had it done so, it would have endowed Mars with a faster rotation rate than today.
 For solar tides to subsequently slow down Mars' spin back to the present value $ \Omega^{\rm (present)} \simeq \Omega_{3} $, the early Martian palaeo-ocean would then have needed to be much more dissipative and/or to have persisted far longer than current models suggest.
-This scenario therefore appears unlikely, based on our present understanding.
+This scenario therefore appears questionable, based on our present understanding of tidal dissipation in oceans.

 To discuss these issues quantitatively, we need to know how Mars' rotation rate evolved as a synchronous Nerio migrated from point 2 toward the marginal point 3, and how it evolved later, after Nerio was released from synchronism at point 3 and began travelling inward along the tangent straight track in Figure~\ref{Figure_2}.